-The 300 or 600 Mbps figures you may see refer to the raw data rate, or the total number of bits per second transferred over a network link.
+The 300 or 600 Mbps figures you see references the raw data rate or the total number of bits per second transferred over a network link.

 Unfortunately with a wireless connection, much of that bandwidth is used by the overhead of the protocol – or, as I like to think of it, the stuff that is needed to make the whole thing work.
 As you can see, I’m no networking guru!